 What does it do?

 The hyoscine works by reducing the conflict in your brain, which can happen while travelling.
-You begin to feel travel sick when there is a conflict between what your inner ear can sense and what your eyes can see.
+You begin to feel travel sick when there is a conflict between what your inner ear vestibular balance mechanism can sense and what your eyes can see.